serokell/blog-posts/whats-that-typeclass-functor/article.md

 - what Functor is in Haskell;
 - how to define and use your own Functor instances;
-- why and where Functor is useful.
+- why and where Functors are useful.

 We'll also provide a set of exercises to consolidate your knowledge.